ziyad121/PartisanBiasAnalysis/README.md

 pip install openpyxl

 # 4th step :
-Scraping the tweets related to scraped news and application of Sentiment analysis of the comments, and categorize the comments based on entity linker
+Scraping the tweets related to scraped news, cleaning and application of Sentiment analysis of the comments, and categorize the comments based on entity linker

 tweet scraper : https://github.com/lschmelzeisen/nasty